 Ray Aghaian focuses his practice on high-stakes civil and criminal litigation, cybersecurity and data privacy and internal investigations.
 Mr. Aghaian is an experienced trial lawyer and a former federal prosecutor and serves as co-chair of the Cybersecurity, Privacy and Data Governance Practice at Kilpatrick Townsend.
-His experience in the area of cybersecurity has been recognized by the National Law Journal, where he was selected as one of the nation's "Trailblazers," the Los Angeles Business Journal on two separate occasions as one of the "Most Influential Minority Lawyers" and one of "Most Influential Lawyers in White Collar & Cyber Crimes Law," was prominently ranked in the US Legal 500 as one of the best lawyers in the area of trade secrets and has been recognized repeatedly as a Super Lawyer® in the area of white collar criminal defense in Southern California.
+His experience in the area of cybersecurity has been recognized by the National Law Journal, where he was selected as one of the nation's "Trailblazers."
+On two occasions, the Los Angeles Business Journal recognized Mr. Aghaian as one of the “Most Influential Minority Lawyers” and one of the “Most Influential Lawyers in White Collar & Cyber Crimes Law.”
+Mr. Aghaian has been prominently ranked by US Legal 500 in the area of trade secrets and other surveys in the area of white collar criminal defense.
+Mr. Aghaian has also appeared before senior officials at the White House on behalf of a client.
 One of Mr. Aghaian's recent data privacy battles with the Justice Department was featured in hundreds of news outlets, including the editorial section of the New York Times.
-Mr. Aghaian has also appeared before senior officials at the White House on behalf of a client.

 As a federal prosecutor with the Cyber & Intellectual Property Crimes Section of the U.S. Attorney’s Office, Mr. Aghaian helped lead the U.S. Justice Department’s efforts in investigating and prosecuting an array of white collar crimes, including cyber intrusions and DDoS attacks, copyright and trademark infringement, healthcare fraud, theft of trade secrets, bribery, mail, wire and bank fraud, money laundering, tax evasion, and mortgage fraud.
 Mr. Aghaian has also briefed and argued a number of cases before the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Aghaian was nominated for the prestigious Attorney General’s Award, the highest award in the Department of Justice, and has received numerous accolades from various federal law enforcement agencies, including: